 But is Whole30 truly a healthy way to approach weight loss, and can it live up to its additional health claims?
 Registered dietitians Alex Zawilski, MS, RD, and Valerie Wright, RD, CNSC, took some time to explain the program, its pros and cons, and how you might approach a healthier lifestyle in the new year in a less-restrictive, more pleasing way.

 According to these experts, the Whole30 program says not to consume any of the following items for 30 days:

 Instead, the Whole30 diet calls for you to plan your meals and snacks around meat, eggs, fruit and vegetables.
 You are also allowed to have ghee (clarified butter), fruit juice, coconut aminos, salt and certain legumes, such as green beans, sugar snap peas and snow peas.

-While El Mezain and colleagues don’t endorse the diet — noting there are no scientific references currently available to back the program’s claims — they do recognize some of its benefits.
+While Zawilski and Wright don’t endorse the diet — noting there are no scientific references currently available to back the program’s claims — they do recognize some of its benefits.
 Unlike most diets, Whole30 does not call for measuring or counting calories.
 It can also point you in the right direction toward better eating habits, including:

 - Eating more whole foods and fewer processed foods

 - Increasing daily servings of fruits and vegetables

 - Cooking at home more often, rather than dining out at restaurants

 Unfortunately, the positive attributes of the Whole30 plan may not outweigh its negatives.
 Experts worry that it is too restrictive and promotes rapid weight loss that is not likely sustainable once the 30 days are over.
 Following it can also lead to an unhealthy relationship with food and food choices so restrictive in both variety and calories that health begins to suffer.
 Furthermore, the program cuts out all dairy products, which have known health benefits.
 Dairy can help improve bone health, lower blood pressure and improve your gut health.